AmyNguyen1626/SWAP/README.md

 - Project documentation

 **Ahnaf Ahmed Samin – Frontend Developer & UI Designer**
-- Designed the overall visual identity and theme of the web app, including color palette, typography, and layout structure for a clean, modern user interface.
+- Participated in creating Figma design for the website pages.
-- Created the project logo and ensured consistent brand presentation across all pages.
+- Created and implemented the project logo.
-- Developed and refined UI components to align with the selected design language and enhance user experience.
-- Redesigned and optimized the Browse page for improved usability and aesthetics.
-- Implemented an advanced filtering and sorting system on the Browse page — enabling users to sort listings by price, year, and kilometers, and filter by make, model year, and price range.
+- Implemented an advanced filtering and sorting system on the Browse page to allow users to sort listings by price, year, and kilometers, and filter by make, model year, and price range.
-- Added interactive dropdown menus with smooth transitions, “save filter” functionality, and outside-click detection for better UX.
+- Added interactive dropdown menus with smooth transitions, “save filter” functionality, and outside-click detection.
-- Collaborated with teammates to test and refine UI interactions, ensuring consistency between frontend components and backend data flow.

 ### Collaboration Highlights